 Meanwhile, the working hours are on the whole very reasonable.
-According to the Legal Cheek Trainee and Junior Lawyer Survey, commercial tends to be the longest hours apparently, but the plentiful amount of work flowing into the firm seems to have pushed up hours across the firm.
-For now Browne Jacobson junior lawyers seem fine with it, with one stating: “For the quality of work, the size of firm and the pay, I would imagine you would be hard pressed to find a top 60 law firm with a better work/life balance.”
-But if those hours keep increasing there may be pressure for a pay rise.
+According to the Legal Cheek Trainee and Junior Lawyer Survey 2020/21, corporate departments tend to have the longest hours, but the increasing amount of work flowing into the firm seems to have pushed up hours across the board.
+For now, Browne Jacobson rookies find the workload manageable as “teams recognise that busy periods should be followed by a more relaxed period, and not just another busy period, otherwise everyone would burn out very quickly”.
+But if those hours keep increasing, there may be pressure to increase pay too.